Azrof88/DataScience-Portfolio/README.md

 **Applications:**

-- **Widely used in engineering, physics, and biological modeling for solving ODEs.**
+- Widely used in engineering, physics, and biological modeling for solving ODEs.
-- **Useful in simulations, where high accuracy over many intervals is essential.**
+- Useful in simulations, where high accuracy over many intervals is essential.

 **Advantages:**

-- **High Accuracy: The fourth-order version is highly accurate for many ODEs.**
+- **High Accuracy:** The fourth-order version is highly accurate for many ODEs.
-- **Balanced Efficiency: Good trade-off between computational cost and accuracy.**
+- **Balanced Efficiency:** Good trade-off between computational cost and accuracy.

 **Disadvantages:**

-- **Fixed Step Size: Standard RK4 can be inefficient for problems that need variable step sizes for better accuracy.**
+- **Fixed Step Size:** Standard RK4 can be inefficient for problems that need variable step sizes for better accuracy.
-- **Computationally Intensive: More calculations per step than simpler methods like Euler's method.**
+- **Computationally Intensive:** More calculations per step than simpler methods like Euler's method.

-### <span style="color: yellow; font-size: 14px; font-weight: bold;">4.
-Matrix Inversion</span>
+### Matrix Inversion

-1. **LU Decomposition:** Decompose matrix A into A=LU, where:
+1. **LU Decomposition:** Decompose matrix \(A\) into \(A=LU\), where:
-   - **L is a lower triangular matrix with ones on its diagonal.**
+   - \(L\) is a lower triangular matrix with ones on its diagonal.
-   - **U is an upper triangular matrix.**
+   - \(U\) is an upper triangular matrix.
-   - **This decomposition can be done using techniques like Gaussian elimination.**
+   - This decomposition can be done using techniques like Gaussian elimination.
-2. **Set up Identity Matrix:** To find the inverse, let I be the identity matrix.
+2. **Set up Identity Matrix:** To find the inverse, let \(I\) be the identity matrix.
 3. **Solve for Inverse Columns:**
-   - **Solve to find matrix Y (intermediate matrix).**
+   - Solve to find matrix \(Y\) (intermediate matrix).
-   - **Solve to get the inverse.**
+   - Solve to get the inverse.
-   - **These are solved by considering each column of I and finding the corresponding column in the inverse.**
+   - These are solved by considering each column of \(I\) and finding the corresponding column in the inverse.
 4. **Combine Solutions:** The columns from step 3 form the inverse matrix.

 **Applications:**

-- **System of Linear Equations: Used for efficiently solving linear systems where multiple right-hand sides need to be solved.**
+- System of Linear Equations: Used for efficiently solving linear systems where multiple right-hand sides need to be solved.
-- **Engineering and Science: Common in numerical simulations and modeling where inversion of large matrices is required.**
+- Engineering and Science: Common in numerical simulations and modeling where inversion of large matrices is required.

 **Advantages:**

-- **Efficient for Repeated Solutions: LU decomposition can be reused for multiple right-hand sides, saving computation.**
+- **Efficient for Repeated Solutions:** LU decomposition can be reused for multiple right-hand sides, saving computation.
-- **Simplifies Calculations: Once L and U are computed, inverting becomes a set of straightforward linear solves.**
+- **Simplifies Calculations:** Once \(L\) and \(U\) are computed, inverting becomes a set of straightforward linear solves.

 **Disadvantages:**

-- **Not Always Stable: LU decomposition may be numerically unstable for certain matrices (e.g., singular or near-singular matrices).**
+- **Not Always Stable:** LU decomposition may be numerically unstable for certain matrices (e.g., singular or near-singular matrices).
-- **Inapplicable for Singular Matrices: LU decomposition and inversion cannot be used if A is singular (determinant is zero).**

-## <span style="color: blue; font-size: 18px; font-weight: bold;">Conclusion</span>

-This Numerical Methods Solver provides essential tools for solving linear and non-linear equations, differential equations, and matrix inversion, facilitating various applications.
-Each algorithm has strengths and weaknesses, making it crucial to choose the appropriate method based on the specific problem requirements.